-Accountants show the account and amount to be debited first.
-Then on the next line, the account to be credited is indented and the amount appears further to the right than the debit amount in the line above.
+Accountants usually first show the account and amount to be debited.
+On the next line, the account to be credited is indented and the amount appears further to the right than the debit amount shown in the line above.
+This entry format is referred to as a general journal entry.

-Accounting software has made the process of recording transactions so much easier that the general journal format is rarely needed.
-For instance, entries are often generated automatically when a check or sales invoice is prepared.)
+(With the decrease in the price of computers and accounting software, it is rare to find a small business still using a manual system and making entries by hand.
+Accounting software has made the process of recording transactions so much easier that the general journal is rarely needed.
+In fact, entries are often generated automatically when a check or sales invoice is prepared.)

-Sample Transactions #2
+Sample Transactions #2 - #3